barretodsp/rails_api/README.md

 **Setup & Run API**

-Copy and past the following script into terminal (ubuntu) to setup and run api.
+Run the following commands into terminal (inside api folder) to setup and run api.

 ```